Relax and recharge with these holiday retreats

 If 2020 has taught us anything, it’s that we all need to slow down and relax.
 As we enter the holiday season over the next few weeks, we want to encourage you to focus on what matters most: showing your family members how much you love them, giving thanks for the simple things in life and resting your mind, body and soul.

 Here at West Virginia State Parks, that’s what we’re all about.
-If you need help enjoying some peace and quiet, here’s a few trip ideas that will have you feeling relaxed and recharged.
+If you need help enjoying some peace and quiet, here are a few trip ideas that will have you feeling relaxed and recharged.

 Spend quality time with family

 There’s a good chance you spent a lot of time inside this year, so a change of scenery will probably do wonders for you and your family.
 Enjoy quality time together by staying in a West Virginia state park.
 Go camping at Beech Fork State Park or spend the night in the lodge at Chief Logan State Park or Tygart Lake State Park.
 Other parks with great accommodations this time of year include Pipestem and Twin Falls resorts, where you can camp and stay in the lodge.

 With the quietness of nature insulating you from noisy distractions, you and your loved ones can relax and end the year with happy memories.
 Before you know it, spending the holidays at your favorite state park will be a family tradition you come back for each year.